|

 Comments

-1) We see once again that Joseph did not mess around when it came to
+1) Joseph and family went to Egypt almost immediately after the Magi left.
+We see once again that Joseph did not mess around when it came to

 obeying God.
 Whatever God told him to do, he did it immediately and